Iran - Kerman earthquake preliminary situation report 1

 The WHO Emergency and humanitarian action (EHA) team, positioned in Bam has reported that access to the earthquake hit area is difficult due to landslides.
 Electricity cut off in Zarand city7) and surrounding area could affect the functioning of health facilities.
 UNICEF has expressed concern for the lack of shelter for an estimated 80 000 persons left homeless under the rain with very low temperatures8.

 The government of the Islamic Republic of Iran has not requested international assistance.
-Relief teams from Iranian Red Crescent Society (IRCS) centers and volunteers from Kerman, Yazd, Hormozgan and Sistan and Baluchistan provinces have been dispatched to the area.
-Eight search and rescue teams equipped with sniffer dogs has also been sent to the region.
+Relief teams from Iranian Red Crescent Society (IRCS) centres and volunteers from Kerman, Yazd, Hormozgan and Sistan and Baluchistan provinces have been dispatched to the area.
+Eight search and rescue teams equipped with search dogs has also been sent to the region.
 Three IRCS helicopters are on the way to the earthquake stricken zones.
 30 ambulances with medical teams from Kerman, Yazd, Sistan-Baluchistan provinces have been sent to Zarand.
 Three psycho-social support teams have been sent to the area by the IRCS.9

 UNICEF country representative and UNICEF regional Director, who happened to be in Bam on a have already visited the area affected.